The North Face Launches "Explore Mode" to Encourage Engagement With the Outdoors

 “The North Face is no stranger to exploration and this Earth Day we are proud to join our partners and fellow explorers in a global effort to make Earth Day a national holiday,” Bantle said.

-The initiative begins in New York City on April 16 with a 1990s-throwback party that blends music and streetwear, hosted by Grammy-winning singer and songwriter Ella Mai and vintage fashion collector Brian Procell.
+The initiative begins in New York City on April 16 with a 1990s-throwback party that blends music and streetwear, hosted by Grammy-winning singer and songwriter Ella Mai and vintage fashion collector Brian Procell at Skylight Modern.
 In addition to a performance by Mai, Procell will unveil pieces of his collection including styles from The North Face.
-On April 17, celebrated chef Angela Dimayuga will choose shoppers to join a personal culinary tour of New York City that reveals the flavors by which she is inspired.
+On April 17, celebrated chef Angela Dimayuga will choose shoppers to join a personal culinary tour of New York City that begins in Brooklyn at the intersection of Manhattan Avenue and Grand Street, and reveals the flavors by which she is inspired.
 At Skylight Soho on April 18 model and artist Gabrielle Richrdson will curate an art exhibition, as guests are invited to participate in a live, on-site piece.

 Additional events are planned to take place in cities, such as London, Manchester, Munich and Paris.
+In California cities, such as San Francisco and Los Angeles, there will be opportunities for activities including hikes, clean-up initiatives and yoga.
 Prior to Earth Day, The North Face retail locations will transition into Explore Mode, which is focused on helping consumers shop for resources to spend Earth Day "off the grid," according to the company.
 Customers who participate in exploration activities will receive a kit filled with analog gear that allows them to remain present as they explore without digital devices.